 - Consider reducing serving sizes if you notice that certain dishes have a higher rate of uneaten waste left behind by customers.

 - Look into a digital inventory tool – it can save a lot of time instead of doing your calculations manually, over and over.

 Optimize your staff

 You can reduce costs by making a few changes to your staff hours and management, like:

 - Cover as many tables as possible.
 Consider changes that can help your staff wait for more tables in a shift, which can drastically increase your revenue.
 For example, tablet menus at each table can give servers a lot of extra time for boosted efficiency.

 - Reduce employee turnover.
 It’s expensive to hire and train new employees.
 Reduce this by keeping your employees longer.
 You can do this with added perks, bonuses, and appreciation like an “employee of the month” program.

-To save you the hassle of manually calculating food cost for a recipe, we’ve put together a free recipe food cost calculator excel sheet that can automate the entire process.
+To save you the hassle of manually calculating food costs for a recipe, we’ve put together a free recipe food cost calculator Excel sheet that can automate the entire process.